KD9YQK/ARES_Sim_1/operators/Operator_04_Utilities_Damage_Assessment.md

 If asked whether traffic can pass:

-Recommend avoiding Pine and 6th.
+Recommend avoiding Oak and 6th.

 If asked whether the utility company has been notified: